Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Abstract

 \section{Abstract}

-We study the distributed simulation problem where $n$ users aim to generate \emph{same} sequences of random coin flips.
-Some subsets of the users share an independent common coin which can be tossed multiple times, and there is a publicly seen blackboard through which the users communicate with each other.
-We show that when each coin is shared among subsets of size $k$, the communication rate (i.e., number of bits on blackboard per bit in generated sequence) is at least $\frac{n-k}{n-1}$.
-Moreover, if the size-$k$ subsets with common coins contain a path-connected cluster of topologically connected components, we propose a communication scheme which achieves the optimal rate $\frac{n-k}{n-1}$.
+We study \nb{common randomness generation} problems where $n$ players aim to generate \emph{same} sequences of random coin flips where some subsets of the players share an independent common coin which can be tossed multiple times, and there is a publicly seen blackboard through which the players communicate with each other.
+We provide a tight representation of the optimal communication rates via linear programming, and more importantly, propose explicit algorithms for the optimal distributed simulation for a wide class of hypergraphs.
+In particular, the optimal communication rate in complete hypergraphs is still achievable in sparser hypergraphs containing a path-connected cycle-free cluster of topologically connected components.
 Some key steps in analyzing the upper bounds rely on two different definitions of connectivity in hypergraphs, which may be of independent interest.